ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG.md

 Most simples way is the **early stopping**, which refers to the heuristic of stopping the training procedure when the error on the validation set first starts to increase.
 This requires the logging of test losses.

 ### II.
 Baseline MNIST learning with *2NN* and *CNN* models (28 April 2021)
-Both 2NN and CNN from AshwinRJ's repository are trained using vanilla SGD, η=0.01 without momentum, over 200 epochs.
+*NOTE: all the following results are obtained with **non-optimized** learning rate and AshwinRJ's models* Both 2NN and CNN from AshwinRJ's repository are trained using vanilla SGD, η=0.01 without momentum, over 200 epochs.
 No overfitting ocurred, resulting a performance as below:

 Model | Test acc | Time     | Batch size | Epochs | Lr     | Optim